Skip Navigation

 “There is a lot of geological and archeological evidence of preserved wood from hundreds to millions of years ago, but the focus of those studies was not ‘How we can engineer a wood vault to preserve that wood?’”
 Zeng said.
 “And the problem with designing a new experiment is that we can’t wait 100 years for the results.”

 Shortly after the Quebec dig, UMD’s collaborators at MAPAQ, a government ministry in Montreal, conducted carbon dating to determine the log’s age.
-Then, in 2021, Professor Liangbing Hu in UMD’s Department of Materials Science and Engineering helped Zeng analyze the sample’s microscopic structure, chemical composition, mechanical strength and density.
+Then, in 2021, Visiting Research Professor Liangbing Hu in UMD’s Department of Materials Science and Engineering helped Zeng analyze the sample’s microscopic structure, chemical composition, mechanical strength and density.
 Compared to a freshly cut Eastern red cedar log, the ancient sample had lost very little carbon dioxide.

 Because clay soil is so common, wood vaulting could become a viable and low-cost option in many parts of the world.
 Zeng said the technique is best paired with other tactics to reduce greenhouse gas emissions, and he and his colleagues look forward to putting what they’ve learned into practice.